-If they don't accept your having needs, it may be time to adjust your expectations.
+If they don't accept you having needs, it may be time to adjust your expectations.
 Maybe they're great for hanging out but not much for deeper connection and emotional support.

 3) Start to Set Boundaries

 As people pleasers, saying yes and offering help happens without a second thought.
-This often leads to feeling burnt out and resentful.
-Asking yourself, where's mine?
+This leads to feeling resentful and asking yourself, where's mine?